 As a trade dependent economy, geographically distant from export markets, New Zealand is a firm supporter of free and open trade.
-We practice what we preach and have one of the most open market economies in the world.
+We have one of the most open market economies in the world.

 - What is New Zealand’s trade policy?